gcsalzburg/plonk/README.md

 A small amount of page customisation is possible.

-Add a file called `meta.json` to the album folder wWith some of the following options:
+Add a file called `meta.json` to the album folder with some of the following options:

 ```json
 {